Business Administration Courses in Winnipeg

 - This course provides the study of the elements and principles of a database management system using Microsoft Access.
-Topics include creating databases and tables, entering and editing data, queries and filters, creating and customizing forms, creating and printing reports, customizing fields and tables.
+Topics include entering and editing data, queries and filters, creating and customizing forms, creating and printing reports, and customizing fields and tables.

 - The internship component of the program is the practical application of a student’s knowledge and skills in an industry environment.
 The industry shall be directly related to the student’s program of study.
 The internship requires full-time day attendance working in the industry setting.

-- Pass an entrance test administrated by Herzing College
+- Pass an entrance assessment administered by Herzing College

 - Be interviewed in detail regarding interest in the field

 Are You Career Training Ready?
 Find Out!
-Take the Herzing “Career Training Readiness Quiz”
+Try our Career Exploration Kit

 The fun, online quiz takes 3-minutes to complete and you’ll get a personalized report.
 Identify your strengths and social style plus the training and positions you’re best suited for.
 Get Your Career Readiness score now.